szczyglis-dev/py-gpt/README.md

 Additionally, this mode offers options for labeling the AI and the user, making it possible to simulate dialogues between specific characters - for example, you could create a conversation between Batman and the Joker, as predefined in the prompt.
 This feature presents a range of creative possibilities for setting up different conversational scenarios in an engaging and exploratory manner.

-From version `2.0.107` the `davinci` models are deprecated and has been replaced with `gpt-3.5-turbo-instruct` model in Completion mode.

 ## Image and video generation